GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: The Spectrum of Qualitative Research in SE

 \textbf{Data granularity and type.} Units of analysis can range from fine-grained (e.g., message-level coding of issue tracker comments) to coarse-grained (e.g., entire interview narratives).
 Sources include textual artifacts, socio-technical traces, and multimodal materials.

 \textbf{Iteration and researcher roles.} Iteration, i.e., the repeated revisiting of data and analysis, is central for qualitative research but varies across methods.
 Grounded theory cycles between data collection and analysis, while thematic analysis refines codes over multiple passes.
-Some studies involve multiple coders, while ethnographies often rely on prolonged engagement by a single researcher.
+Some studies involve multiple coders, not only to distribute labor or estimate agreement, but also to surface disagreement, extend the codebook, and identify negative cases.
+Ethnographies, by contrast, often rely on prolonged engagement by a single researcher who must connect interviews, observations, and artifacts over time~\cite{sharp2016ethnographic}.
 Reflexivity, i.e., researchers' critical reflection on how their own background and assumptions shape the study, is essential for constructivist methods~\cite{lenberg2024qualitative,braunUsingThematicAnalysis2006}.
+Some of this sensemaking depends on what Eriks{\'e}n called \emph{inverted indexicality}: traces of artifacts, actors, or routines outside the immediate excerpt that are not present in the data fragment itself, but are necessary to interpret what is going on~\cite{eriksen1998knowing}.

 Qualitative research in SE is diverse and multi-hued: there is variety in research strategies and underlying research methods and data; variety in the analytic techniques used; variety in epistemological and researcher roles; and variety in the sensemaking and coding practices.
 Any GenAI support must therefore be tailored to specific tasks and contexts rather than assumed to generalize across all of them.